lucasaa482/gitscrolls/scrolls/01-Sacred-Timeline.md

 ---
-title: "GitScroll I: The Innocent Penguin"
+title: "GitScroll I: The Unbroken Line"
 aliases:
-  - "GitScroll I: The Innocent Penguin"
+  - "GitScroll I: The Unbroken Line"
+  - "The Unbroken Line"
-linter-yaml-title-alias: "GitScroll I: The Innocent Penguin" date created: Thursday, May 29th 2025, 7:17:21 pm date modified: Thursday, May 29th 2025, 7:20:35 pm
+linter-yaml-title-alias: "GitScroll I: The Unbroken Line" date created: Thursday, May 29th 2025, 7:17:21 pm date modified: Thursday, May 29th 2025, 7:20:35 pm
 created: 2025-05-29T19:17
 updated: 2025-05-30T06:41
 ---

-# GitScroll I: The Innocent Penguin
+# GitScroll I: The Unbroken Line

 _The Chronicles of Tuxicles and the Birth of Version Control Wisdom_

+---

+> __"Do not trade your history for the illusion of mastery."__

+---

+Beneath the branching vaults where echo dwells,
+Where sacred merges ripple through the stone,
+The Temple looms—each altar lit by logs,
+Each prayer a diff, each ghostly branch well-known.

+Tuxicles came with trembling hand and will,
+His first commit a raw and shattered thing.
+Yet none would strike it down—it bore the mark.
+Of one who dared to start, not yet a king.

+Linus the Elder, granite-browed and still,
+Spoke thus beneath the Columns of Regret:
+"Let every flaw remain, so others may.
+Step wisely where thy broken line was set."

+The timeline bends, but none shall prune its path.
+What once was true must stand—unpruned, uncouth.

 ---